Routine Vision Exam or Medical Eye Exam

 *A new onset of floaters, flashes of light, or other visual disturbance

-photos which requires a Dr.’s interpretation to monitor a chronic condition
+*Scheduled additional testing which requires interpretation by our doctors to monitor a chronic condition.